THE IMPORTANCE OF EMOTIONAL INTIMACY IN YOUR MARRIAGE

 Sometimes you can get to a point in your marriage or your life when you just need someone to spoil you or be there with you when you spiral.
 Life can be difficult at times and yet having a teammate to pick you up or carry you when you stumble makes it better.

 By sharing moments of weakness with your spouse they no longer became just yours.
 It’s easier to deal with issues when two people are working on them rather than one.
 Have the strength to indulge yourself with your spouse, and let them do the same.

-To understand more about emotional intimacy and what to do when there is no emotional intimacy in marriage, pick up our FREE eBook 6 Pillars of Intimacy.
+To understand more about emotional intimacy and what to do when there is no emotional intimacy in marriage, pick up your copy of The 6 Pillars of Intimacy.